Martin Chivers: After football

 After retiring from professional football, he managed clubs in England and Norway and owned a hotel and restaurant in Hertfordshire.
 Chivers has commentated for BBC Radio and remains a popular matchday host at White Hart Lane.

-In April 2007, he was the most recent inductee to the Tottenham Hotspur Hall of Fame.

-Chivers' autobiography, "Big Chiv - My Goals in Life", was released in October 2009.
+In April 2007, he was inducted into the Tottenham Hotspur Hall of Fame.
+In May 2008, he was appointed the National Development Manager to the Football Association.
+Chivers' autobiography, Big Chiv - My Goals in Life, was released in October 2009.